YONSEI-A-EYE/mobile/README.md

 - firebase messaging

 ## Getting started
-  - Recommend to build in xcode with simulator iPhone 14 Pro Max with iOS 16.2
+  - For IOS, recommend to build in Xcode with simulator iPhone 14 Pro Max with iOS 16.2
-  - It would be published ASAP
+  - For android, you can install the aeye apk on here "https://drive.google.com/file/d/1qW2Co4vmBm9KzQfyYaS4zRNjopmG-RXN/view?usp=sharing"

 ## Usage
 <p>